pybind/pybind11/.github/CONTRIBUTING.md

 * You can use `virtualenv` (faster, from PyPI) instead of `venv`
 * You can select any name for your environment folder; if it contains "env" it will be ignored by git.
-* If you don’t have CMake 3.14+, just add "cmake" to the pip install command.
+* If you don't have CMake 3.14+, just add "cmake" to the pip install command.
 * You can use `-DPYBIND11_FINDPYTHON=ON` to use FindPython on CMake 3.12+
 * In classic mode, you may need to set `-DPYTHON_EXECUTABLE=/path/to/python`.
   FindPython uses `-DPython_ROOT_DIR=/path/to` or